Hanabiraa/my-obsidian-wiki/wiki/math/terms/Graph density.md

 # Graph density

+## definition

-## ratio of the number of presented edges in a graph divided by all possinle amount of edges
+ratio of the number of presented edges in a graph divided by all possinle amount of edges